A California State Library LSTA grant program intended to facilitate easy duplication of successful projects

 Purpose: Tweens can be especially difficult to engage, as they are early adopters of new technologies.
 In order to solidify itself as a need within the community, the library needs to show that it can meet the advanced information needs of the young information generation.
 This program was designed to harness and generate excitement about technology and engage and welcome community members to the library.

 Target Audience: The workshop is open to anyone age 11 and higher (parents and children often attend together), and attendees can range from beginners with no coding experience to expert developers.
+Update: to meet the needs of other community members who expressed interest, Palo Alto City Library added a regular robot show for preschoolers and parents on Sundays.

 Expected Outcomes: Community members will gain knowledge and understanding of basic robotics hardware, relevant technologies and coding concepts, such as speech recognition, odometry errors, and robot joints and movements.